mwaylabs/flutter-zebra-datawedge/README.md

 Providing a simple stream which contains events fired by DataWedge (5.0).

 For sure this is a minimal solution as it focus only to support DataWedge version 5.0.
-With never DataWedge versions there are more possibilities and also prettier solutions.
+With newer DataWedge versions there are more possibilities and also prettier solutions.
 Like creating incode the necessary profile.

 # Profile Configuration